-One of the biggest problems that you can have with your laptop is not being able to recharge it, and this is one of the issues that users have reported after installing Windows 10 on HP Envy Laptop.
+One of the biggest problems that you can have with your laptop is not being able to recharge it.
+This is one of the issues that users have reported after installing Windows 10 on HP Envy Laptop.

 Solution 1 – Uninstall and reinstall battery drivers

-1. Press Windows key + X and click on Device Manager.
+- Press Windows key + X and click on Device Manager.

-2. Expand Batteries and right click on Batteries ACPI and click on uninstall.
+- Expand Batteries and right click on Batteries ACPI and click on uninstall.

-3. Restart your laptop and see if the issue persists.
+- Restart your laptop and see if the issue persists.

 Solution 2 – Update your device and Windows